 You are likely to have blood tests to check your general health and see how well your liver and kidneys are working.
 Some blood tests look for proteins produced by cancer cells.
-These proteins are called tumour markers.
+These proteins are known as tumour markers.

-Many people with pancreatic cancer have higher levels of the markers CA19-9 (carbohydrate antigen) and CEA (carcinoembryonic antigen).
-Other conditions can also raise the levels of these markers in the bloodstream, and some people with pancreatic cancer have normal levels.
+Many people with pancreatic cancer have higher levels of the tumour markers CA 19-9 (carbohydrate antigen) and CEA (carcinoembryonic antigen).
+Other conditions can also raise the levels of these markers in the bloodstream, while some people with pancreatic cancer have normal levels.

-The levels of tumour markers can’t be used to diagnose pancreatic cancer on their own, but they may tell your doctor more about the cancer and how well the treatment is working.
+The levels of tumour markers can’t be used to diagnose pancreatic cancer on their own, but they may tell your doctor more about the cancer or how well the treatment is working.

-Tests that create pictures of the inside of the body are known as imaging scans.
+Imaging scans are tests that create pictures of the inside of the body.
 Different scans can provide different details about the cancer.

 MRI and MRCP scans

 An MRI or MRCP takes about an hour and you will be able to go home when it is over.
 Before the scan, you may be asked not to eat or drink (fast) for a few hours.
-You may also be given an injection of dye to highlight the organs in your body.
+You may also be given an injection of dye (contrast) to highlight the organs in your body.

 During the scan, you will lie on a treatment table that slides into a large metal tube that is open at both ends.
 The noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you will be distressed, mention this beforehand to your doctor or nurse.
 You may be given medicine to help you relax, and you will usually be offered headphones or earplugs.
 Also let the doctor or nurse know if you have a pacemaker or any other metallic object in your body, as this can interfere with the scan.